Skip to main content

 Less than half of the public schools that participated in a National Center for Education Statistics poll say they’re equipped to adequately care for students’ mental health needs.

 Several state legislatures are considering bills aimed at addressing social media-related mental health issues.
 Some of the legislation proposes equipping schools with evidence-based approaches to dealing with students’ excessive social media use.
-Other bills focus on cyberbullying, or they propose stricter guidelines for social media companies.
+Other bills focus on cyberbullying or propose stricter guidelines for social media companies.

 In addition, the federal government allocated $2 million to establish the Center of Excellence on Social Media and Youth Mental Health, which launched in February 2023.